MicrosoftDocs/fabric-docs/docs/admin/feature-usage-adoption.md

 ## Considerations and limitations

-* Single data point across the zoom slider display a misleading date range for the total activities and users.
+* The single data point across the zoom slider, displays a misleading date range for the total activities and users.

 * When drilling down to a workspace, the *Expand All* feature doesn't update the *Most Active Capacities* visual title.